Ready to find the perfect college degree?

 Not all sales representatives need a college degree to find work.
 Many sales positions in various industries are available to candidates who have only a high school education.
 However, these jobs don’t have the serious earning potential that more lucrative sales roles in technical, science, wholesale, and manufacturing have.
 Cashiers and retail sales workers, for example, often earn salaries below the national median wage for all occupations.

 If you want to earn salaries well above the median, then you will need to find work in the right industry.
 Industries that pay sales representatives the most include computer systems design and footwear manufacturing, according to U.S. News & World Report.
-Other sales roles that require higher qualifications – in exchange for a higher pay rate – include industrial equipment, medical instruments, and pharmaceuticals, the Bureau of Labor Statistics (BLS) reported.
+According to the Bureau of Labor Statistics (BLS) sales roles that require higher qualifications and have higher income include:

 Job Outlook for Sales Representatives

-When looking at specific metro areas, the job prospects in locations such as San Jose-Sunnyvale-Santa Clara, Durham-Chapel Hill, and Raleigh have the highest job concentrations, as well as median annual salaries ranging from $143,850 – $111,810.
-The majority of these sales positions are reflective of the highly technical nature of the products being sold within the information technology and healthcare industries.
+When looking at specific metro areas, the job prospects in locations such as San Jose-Sunnyvale-Santa Clara, Durham-Chapel Hill, and Raleigh have the highest job concentrations.Median annual salaries range from $143,850 – $111,810.
+The majority of these sales positions are reflective of the highly technical nature of the products being sold in the information technology and healthcare industries.

 Potential Earnings for Sales Representatives